Design and Human Connection

-Using experiential design to re-build a sense of community
+How experiential design can help re-build an authentic sense of community.

 As humans, we’re social beings and connecting with others is what makes us tick, it’s what makes us thrive.

 Covid-19 turned life as we knew it turned upside down.
 Beyond the health risks and economic uncertainty, our innate social natures were quickly compromised.
 We were thrown into the unknown and our usual social activities all but ended overnight.
 Suddenly all interaction – beyond the people we lived with – happened over Zoom, FaceTime, or social media.
 Talking to people was now a scheduled call, over a screen.
 Chance encounters and spontaneity became obsolete.